Certora/Documentation/docs/prover/checking/sanity.md

 Trivial invariant checks
 ------------------------

-The **Trivial invariant** sanity rule checks that invariants are not trivial.
+The **Trivial invariant** sanity check ensures that invariants are not trivial.
 A trivial invariant is one that holds in all possible states, not just in reachable states.